样式: 排序: IF: - GO 导出 标记为已读

 -

-BACKGROUND The nasal epithelial barrier is the first line of defense against the deep entry of pathogens or aeroallergens, and is more critical in allergic rhinitis (AR).
+BACKGROUND The nasal epithelial barrier is the first line of defense against the deep entry of pathogens or aeroallergens and is more critical in allergic rhinitis (AR).
 Restoring epithelial barrier dysfunction might be a promising strategy for AR.
-Recent studies reported that mesenchymal stem cell (MSC)-derived small extracellular vesicles (MSC-sEV) potentially inhibit the inflammation response and
+Recent studies reported that mesenchymal stem cell-derived small extracellular vesicles (MSC-sEV) potentially inhibit the inflammation response and promote

 -

-Immune responses require complex, spatially-coordinated interactions between immune cells and their tissue environment.
-For decades, we have imaged tissue sections to visualise a limited number of immune-related macromolecules in situ, functioning as surrogates for cell types or processes of interest.
+Immune responses require complex, spatially coordinated interactions between immune cells and their tissue environment.
+For decades, we have imaged tissue sections to visualize a limited number of immune-related macromolecules in situ, functioning as surrogates for cell types or processes of interest.
 However, this inevitably provides a limited snapshot of the tissue's immune landscape.
 Recent developments

 -